June 26, 2012 / Educational

 This is a long-running debate in the jewelry world, should you make your own jewelry findings?
 Metalsmiths from traditional programs learn how to make every single component needed in jewelry as part of a thorough education in fabrication craftsmanship.
 Purists believe that jewelry should come from only raw metal materials.
 But make sure that making each individual component is actually the right move for your business.

-This is a long-running debate in the jewelry world, should you make your own jewelry findings?
+There is a long-running debate in the jewelry world, should you make your own jewelry findings?
 Metalsmiths from traditional programs learn how to make every single component needed in jewelry as part of a thorough education in fabrication craftsmanship.
 Purists believe that jewelry should come from only raw metal materials: sheet, wire and casting grain.
 But, at a certain point, your time is better spent tending to higher-skilled fabrication work or the business of running your studio.
 Still, some jewelry artists swear by making their own jewelry findings.
 So, does it really make sense?
 How do the dollars shake out?

 We took the guesswork out of this discussion by running the numbers.
 The answer? - Yes and no. It saves you money to make your own parts if you look strictly at material cost vs. prefabricated findings cost; but, the time and energy put into creating piles of basic findings may not necessarily be the right choice when you look at your business expenses overall.
 Labor cost is a critical consideration.
 This debate really comes down to how much value you put on your time or the time of an apprentice.
 We will share some additional thoughts in the sections below.